labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/step4.md

 Peak memory usage: 103.42 MB
 ```

-Compare this with our previous row-oriented approach:
+Now, let's compare this with our previous row-oriented approach.
+Run the following code in the same Python interpreter:

 ```python
 import reader